thiagopg84/ngx-french-toast/README.md

     timebar: 'linear-gradient(45deg, #2b6bbf, #10425b)' // or a single color
   },
   defaultDuration: 100000,
-  position: ToastPosition.TOP_RIGHT // As elegant as the Eiffel Tower!
+  position: ToastPosition.TOP_RIGHT, // As elegant as the Eiffel Tower!
+  limit: 3
 };

 @NgModule({